BIGIO-Take-Home-Challenge-Fullstack-Dev/Frontend-React/README.md

 # Story App

 ## <a name="introduction"></a> Introduction :
-This is a story application project to save a story and several chapters, this application was created to complete the Take Home Challenge as a condition for applying for a Fullstack Dev position at BiGIO
+This is a story application project to save a story and several chapters, this application was created to complete the Take Home Challenge as a condition for applying for a Fullstack Dev position at BIGIO

 ## Table of Contents